koushiroue/atheros/README.md

 - Restart, Choose Column UI and enable theming.

 - Import Columns UI configuration on ``preferences > Columns UI > Main`` and choose the ``.fcl`` file.

+## Troubleshooting

+- Does not works properly well on Display scale 125% and 150%, may require changing hidpi setting on foobar properties.